Photo credit Mark Morgan

 Air.

-And now sixteen strings manually animated,
+And now sixteen strings manually animated

 Vibrating through time.

-When Harumi Rhodes of the celebrated Takács Quartet reached out about writing a piece for the group I was surprised, greatly honored and fearful.
-The string quartet is considered a ‘perfect’ ensemble.
+When Harumi Rhodes of the Takacs Quartet asked me about writing a piece for the group I was surprised, greatly honored and fearful.
+The string quartet is considered a “perfect” ensemble.
 It inspires delicacy, sensitivity and adventure.
 The core range is smaller than that of the piano, yet its timbre allows for beauteous interplay.
+Harumi asked that the quartet be about anything in the natural world, an idea requested by lead commissioner Cal Performances.
+Fortunately, patterns in music and science pair well, so that brought relief.

 Sketch made by Thomas Young to illustrate the two-slit diffraction of light.
 Narrow slits at A and B act as sources, and waves interfering in various phases are shown at C, D, E, and F. Presented to the Royal Society in 1803.
 (Source: Wikimedia Commons)